 These cheesy noodles taste great baked or from the stovetop.
-If you plan on baking it, use half of the requested flour because the noodle starches will help the sauce to thicken as it bakes.
+If you plan on baking it, use half of the requested flour because the noodle starches will help the sauce thicken.
 If you serve it from the stovetop, it's perfect as-is.

 Sometimes I like to add a few dashes of cayenne pepper to the cheese sauce.
 Not enough to make them spicy, but just enough to add in a little color and help bring the flavors of everything out that much more (like an enhancer).

 You can add in or change up the flavors however you wish.
 For a quick reference of ideas, feel free to add in some: